The 6 best AI chat bot platforms for business in 2026

 The real value comes from action, not just conversation.
 A great chatbot should integrate with your help desk to automatically tag tickets, look up live order information, and escalate complex issues to the right human agent with the full context of the conversation.

-Focus on platforms with transparent, interaction-based pricing rather than expensive per-seat models, as this lets you pay for what you use.
-Also, prioritize tools that are self-serve and don’t require a dedicated engineering team, which keeps implementation and maintenance costs low.
+Focus on platforms with transparent, interaction-based pricing rather than traditional per-seat models, as this lets you pay for what you use.
+Also, prioritize tools that are self-serve and don't require a dedicated engineering team, which keeps implementation and maintenance costs low.

 Share this post